Learning Unified Representation of 3D Gaussian Splatting: Experiments

+\textbf{Ablation Study on SF-VAE Designs.} We provide performance comparison with different framework designs based on Mip-NeRF 360.
+(1) For encoder $f$, we tested DGCNN encoder~\citep{dgcnn} beyond our implementation, where the DGCNN encoder achieves comparable reconstruction fidelity while it is roughly 1.75$\times$ slower in encoding and uses roughly 2$\times$ more GPU memory during inference; (2) For the decoder's unit sphere grid, we tested a 2D grid implementation with matching grid size, 2D grid achieves similar reconstruction results but takes more iterations to converge; (3) We implemented two versions of the fitting module: a GPU-based version using FP32 with batching and Cholesky decomposition, and a CPU-based one using FP64 without batching and Least Squares solver.
+Experiments show that the GPU version introduces only negligible quality degradation (0.4 PSNR and 0.01 SSIM), while achieving an average speedup of 85$\times$ with a batch size of 4096.

-\textbf{Latent Space Dimension.} We evaluated different embedding space dimensions for the SF-VAE model to meet the best trade-off between compression and reconstruction quality.
+\textbf{Behavior Study of Latent Space Dimension.} We evaluated different embedding space dimensions for the SF-VAE model to meet the best trade-off between compression and reconstruction quality.
 All models are trained on the generated dataset with $L=3$ order Spherical Harmonics.
 Results shown in Fig. \ref{fig:ablation} (a), 32 is the optimal balance point between reconstruction quality and latent space compression.
 All values are tested with baseline input/output of $P=12^2$.
 While this work does not specifically focus on compression effectiveness, embedding space robustness shown in Sec. \ref{sec:latent} suggests potential in further latent tokenization and quantization.

-\textbf{Size of Training Set.} To empirically determine the number of random training samples required to achieve the best reconstruction results, we tested a wide spectrum of training sample sizes, ranging from 5K to 500K (baseline).
+\textbf{Behavior Study of Training Set Size.} To determine the number of random training samples required to achieve the best reconstruction results, we vary the trainiing sample size from 5K to 500K (baseline), see Fig. \ref{fig:ablation} (b).
 The results indicate the proposed representation is data efficient.
 When only using 2\% of the baseline training sample, our model can achieve close-to-baseline performance.

-\textbf{Point Sample Size of Submanifold Fields.} To ensure the submanifold fields are truthfully represented in a discrete manner, we evaluate different sample sizes $P$.
+\textbf{Behavior Study of SF Discretized Size.} To ensure the submanifold fields are truthfully represented in a discrete manner, we evaluate different sample sizes $P$, see Fig. \ref{fig:ablation} (c).
 Going from the lowest tested $P=6^2$ to the baseline $P=12^2$, we observe a gradual improvement in reconstruction quality, while going above $P=12^2$ yields very little improvement.
 Since $P$ directly correlates to the computational efficiency of the submanifold field model (see below), we keep $P=12^2$.